getify/Functional-Light-JS/ch2.md

 finalValue <-- func1 <-- func2 <-- ... <-- funcN <-- origValue
 ```

-I know this may not make much sense right now, especially the right-to-left ordering, but just trust me for now.
+I know this may not make much sense, especially the right-to-left ordering, but just trust me for now.
 Here's one way to implement `compose(..)` using a loop and a running `result`:

 ```js
 function compose(...fns) {